ali7919/filmz/README.md

 Libraries Used
 --------------
-* [Foundation][0] - Components for core system capabilities, Kotlin extensions and support for multidex and automated testing.
-  * [AppCompat][1] - Degrade gracefully on older versions of Android.
-  * [Android KTX][2] - Write more concise, idiomatic Kotlin code.
 * [Architecture][10] - A collection of libraries that help you design robust, testable, and maintainable apps.
 Start with classes for managing your UI component lifecycle and handling data persistence.